UQ-UQx/edx-platform_lti/README.md

+# Warning: Before using this code, please turn on the vulnerability alerts in github settings and fix them.

 This is the main edX platform which consists of LMS and Studio.

 See [code.edx.org](http://code.edx.org/) for other parts of the edX code base.